CharlesChiuGit/Windows-configs/README.md

 1. Download all three package/installer from [v1 pack](https://www.dropbox.com/sh/a4n0q8csomigfwe/AAAWoSZ2XLWcw9GVKJGzV3V4a?dl=0) and [v3 installer](https://drive.google.com/file/d/16x1gAKkGkFRloRzkfQvsHNTLDONUCUT1/view)
 2. Run the v3 installer.
-3. If there are some icons that doesn't change, use following app to modify it.
+3. If there are some icons that doesn't change, use following apps to modify it.

    - Use **CustomizerGod** to modify **system icons**, i.e. _Control Panel_ icon or _Windows Explorer_ icon.